hyrahul/Binary_Search/README.md

 # Binary_Search
-Binary Search using Finction in C Language
+Binary Search using Function in C Language